PanTrove

 Before you buy

-Ask your own vet whether they support gap-only claims with any insurers — 2 of the clinics we’ve checked mention payment plans or insurance handling on their site.
-Then compare two or three policies on waiting periods, exclusions and the annual limit, not just the monthly price.
+Ask your own vet whether they support gap-only claims with any insurers — 217 of the clinics we’ve listed mention payment plans or insurance handling on their site.
+Then weigh two or three policies on waiting periods, exclusions and the annual limit, not just the monthly price.